 Related to this idea of ransom is the view of Christ as the Victor in a spiritual battle waged for our freedom.
 Here, it seems to me that in terms of details we have even less to go on.
 As with the image of ransom, there is plenty of Old Testament foreshadowing, showing us that battles do indeed have to be fought for the sake of redeeming God's captive people.
 Think of the Exodus from Egypt and the constant battles over the Promised Land as exemplars of the spiritual warfare between the Two Invisible Kingdoms which continue to our own day.
 In what way, however, was Jesus battling Satan at the cross?
 St. John emphatically stated that He was, but the Early Church fathers only outlined the theory; they didn't fill it in.
 Nevertheless, scripture clearly credits Jesus with "triumphing" over the dark powers that had us enslaved.

 He disarmed the rulers and authorities and put them to open shame, by triumphing over them in him.
+Colossians 2:15 ESV

+The reason the Son of God appeared was to destroy the works of the devil.
+1 John 3:8 ESV

-Colossians 2:15 ESV Let's consider for a moment the broad cultural context behind this accurate (if incomplete) view of Christ as Victor.
+Let's consider for a moment the broad cultural context behind this accurate (if incomplete) view of Christ as Victor.
 The Roman Empire set the tone for the age.
 The power of its sword subdued kingdoms all around the Mediterranean and beyond, uniting them in a universal peace, the Pax Romana under the rule of a supreme monarch.
 It would be only natural to see Jesus similarly, as a conquering King, though one whose kingdom was not of this world.
 Not only that, but it was an age which readily believed in the activity of those dark powers which the New Testament describes Jesus as fighting.
 To understand how Jesus gained that victory, however, we will have to turn to the second great view of the atonement, that of Christ as Victim.
-Christ as Victim As Victim the atonement consists of what Jesus had to suffer on our behalf.
-Like Christ the Victor, this theory also has two variations.
-The first to appear was the "satisfaction" theory developed by St. Anselm of Canterbury during the 11th century.
-In this view it is the sovereign God, not Satan, whose claim is addressed by the atonement.
-Humanity's sins bring insult and injury to the honor of God.